 - 1.1 Scope.
-This specification covers the properties of a single component, cold-applied elastomeric type joint sealing compound (joint sealant) for sealing, calking, and glazing operations in buildings, building areas (plazas, decks, pavements, etc.), and other types of construction. - 1.2 Classification.
-The sealing compound covered by this specification shall be of the following types and classes, as specified (see 6.2):
+This specification covers the properties of a single component cold-applied silicone rubber base joint sealing compound (joint sealant) for sealing, calking, and glazing operations in buildings, building areas, and other types of construction. - 1.2 Classification.
+The sealing compound covered by this specification shall be of one type and two classes as follows, as specified (see 6.2):